charichard09/rpg-game/README.md

 }

 Battle system:
-Determine conditions for winning a battle, defeat monsters
+Determine conditions for winning a battle, defeat players
-//if 2 out of 3 strength, int, agility are bigger than monsters, we win
+//if 2 out of 3 strength, int, agility are bigger than players, we win

 // some kind players
 fight enemy option uses class to create an enemy with random properties and use determine winner function